sanchit05/falcon-fork/examples/README.md

 ```
 12. **Deploy Peers on Initial peer org**
 ```
-helm install peer -n initialpeerorg helm-charts/fabric-peer/ -f examples/fabric-peer/initialpeerorg/values.yaml
+helm install peer -n org1 helm-charts/fabric-peer/ -f examples/fabric-peer/org1/values.yaml
 ```
-After successful deployment of the Peers, you will get 3 peers in initialpeerorg namespace.
+After successful deployment of the Peers, you will get 3 peers in org1 namespace.
 Each of these peers will have 1 Init container and 3 app containers `(Fabric Peer, Dind & CouchDB)`.
-If everything went fine, then you'll see some successful connectivity logs in the `peer0-initialpeerorg-0`.
+If everything went fine, then you'll see some successful connectivity logs in the `peer0-org1-0`.

 13. **Create channel**
 ```
-helm install channelcreate -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/channel-create.yaml
+helm install channelcreate -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/channel-create.yaml
 ```

 14. **Update Anchor peers of Initial peer org**
 ```
-helm install updateanchorpeer -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/update-anchor-peer.yaml
+helm install updateanchorpeer -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/update-anchor-peer.yaml
 ```

 **Important** :- Before you install chaincode , you need to upload the packaged chaincode  file to the filestore under your project directory.
 If you don't have any chaincode, you can upload the sample chaincode from our repository `examples/files/basic-chaincode_go_1.0.tar.gz` to `/usr/share/nginx/html/yourproject` path in the filestore server.

-If you have your own chaincode, then package it and upload the same to filestore and change the chaincode filename in the [examples/fabric-ops/initialpeerorg/install-chaincode.yaml](./fabric-ops/initialpeerorg/install-chaincode.yaml) values file.
+If you have your own chaincode, then package it and upload the same to filestore and change the chaincode filename in the [examples/fabric-ops/org1/install-chaincode.yaml](./fabric-ops/org1/install-chaincode.yaml) values file.
 This must be changed in all Org's `install-chaincode.yaml` values as well `Values.cc_tar_file`.

-15. **Install chaincode on Initialpeerorg Peers**
+15. **Install chaincode on org1 Peers**
 ```
-helm install installchaincode -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/install-chaincode.yaml
+helm install installchaincode -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/install-chaincode.yaml
 ```